avoidwork/rozu/README.md

 Each response will include a `Link` header, and an `Array` of `Objects` with `IANA` defined `rel` properties & URIs.

+## How do I run Rozu?
+`Rozu` can be up and running in 3 steps!
+When run in a production environment, it's recommended that you use `NGINX` to terminate SSL, and reverse proxy to `Rozu`.
+Using a daemon like `upstart` (on Linux) to run `cocoa` is ideal.

+1. Clone [this](https://github.com/avoidwork/rozu) repository, or install from `npm`:
+    1.  `$ npm install rozu`
+    2.  `$ ln -s node_modules/rozu/config.json config.json`
+    3.  `$ ln -s node_modules/rozu/lib/app.js app.js`
+2. Edit `config.json` to configure your email server, etc.
+3. Run via `node index.js`
+4. (Optional) Use the provided upstart recipe: `sudo cp node_modules/rozu/rozu.conf /etc/init & service start rozu`

 ## Getting Started
 The following steps outline how the system is intended to be utilized.